TYPES OF LIFE INSURANCE

 No medical exam life insurance policies are just what they sound like.
 You buy a life insurance policy without having to undergo a medical exam.
 Life insurance with a medical exam is how most insurance is purchased, but this has been recently changing.

 Life insurance companies are beginning to offer more “Non Med” options.
-This is due to several factors such as improved technology that streamlines the underwriting process.
+This is due to several factors such as improved technology that streamlines the medical underwriting process.

 A life insurance policy with No Medical exam has the following key features: